Guide to Indian Pulses

 Kabuli Chana

-Kabuli chana or chhole, as it is more popularly known in India, is the main ingredient of one of the most iconic dishes of North India: the ubiquitous channa masala.
+Kabuli chana, or chhole, as it is more popularly known in India, is the main ingredient of one of the most iconic dishes of North India: the ubiquitous channa masala.
 The curry is made with Garbanzo beans and is typically served with deep-fried bhatura bread.
 Chhole is usually used whole and is rarely split.
 Kabuli chana is high in protein and fiber.

-Recipes that use Kabuli chana
+Recipes that use chickpeas

 Rajma (Kidney Beans)